Dinstein-Lab/ASDMotion/README.md

 ```

 ### Configuration File:
-Each execution of ASDPose depends on a set of customizable configurations:
+Each execution of ASDMotion depends on a set of customizable configurations:
 ```yaml
 sequence_length: Length of each sequence to be predicted by PoseC3D.
 Default 200.
 step_size: Step size of the sliding window that passes on the entire video.
 Default 30.